SchlossLab/severe-CDI/paper/paper.md

 As with the full datasets, the AUROCs of the training sets and test sets were similar within each severity definition.
-The median test set AUROCs were 0.60 for IDSA severity, 0.55 for all-cause severity, 0.59 and for attributable severity.
-The AUROCs on the intersection dataset were significantly different for all-cause vs attributable and all-cause vs IDSA severity (P \< 0.05), but not for IDSA vs attributable severity (P
+The median test set AUROCs were 0.6026316 for IDSA severity, 0.5489418 for all-cause severity, 0.5865285 and for attributable severity.
+The AUROCs on the intersection dataset were significantly different for all-cause vs attributable and all-cause vs IDSA severity (P \< 0.05), but not for IDSA vs attributable severity (P \> 0.05).
+The median test set AUBPRCs were 0.593301 for IDSA severity, 0.5523027 for all-cause severity, 0.5820498 and for attributable severity.
+Just as with the AUROCs, the AUBPRCs were significantly different for all-cause vs attributable and all-cause vs IDSA severity (P \< 0.05), but not for IDSA vs attributable severity (P
 \> 0.05).
-The median test set AUBPRCs were 0.59 for IDSA severity, 0.55
-for all-cause severity, 0.58 and for attributable severity.
-Just as with the AUROCs, the AUBPRCs were significantly different for all-cause vs attributable and all-cause vs IDSA severity (P \< 0.05), but not for IDSA vs attributable severity (P \> 0.05).
 For all severity definitions, performance dropped between the full dataset and the intersection dataset since fewer samples are available, but this effect is least dramatic for IDSA severity as the full and intersection datasets are more similar for this definition.
 The 95% confidence interval overlaps with the baseline for both AUROC and AUBPRC for all definitions on the intersection dataset except for IDSA severity.

 ## Feature importance